japram/PISOWIFI-openwrt-ruijie-rg-ew1200g-pro-v1.1/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+OpenWrt is licensed under GPL-2.0.